cjimti/mk/_posts/2018-05-27-jwt-microservice.md

 ## Resources

 If you found this article useful, you may want to check out [all my articles on Kubernetes][phc.txn2.net], used to build on the [Production Hobby Cluster], an excellent environment for developing and testing cloud-native microservices like [txToken].
-While using Minikube or similar environments for testing and developing cloud-native [microservice]s.
-I find it a much better experience to use a more true-to-production cluster.
+While using Minikube or similar environments for testing and developing cloud-native [microservice]s, I find it a much better experience to use a more true-to-production cluster.

 If in a few days you find yourself setting up a cluster in [Production Hobby Cluster] Japan or Germany on [Linode], and another two in Australia and France on [vultr], then you may have just joined the PHC (Performance [Hobby Cluster]s) club.
 Some people tinker late at night on their truck, we benchmark and test the resilience of node failures on our overseas, budget kubernetes clusters.
 It's all about going big, on the cheap.